AkilTDixon/RegEx-To-NFA/README.md

-Currently functions for all complex test cases and a minimal GUI
+Currently functions for all complex test cases and a minimal GUI.

+This program converts a regular expression given by the user into a Non-deterministic Finite Automata, with the option to convert the resultant NFA into a DFA, and then further minimize the DFA.

+Special characters for the RegEx:

+'+' - Denotes an OR separator

+'*' - Denotes Star Closure

+'(' and ')' - Brackets interact with the previous special characters by specifying that everything within the brackets is either closed under star, or is marked as a branch for an OR

 https://github.com/user-attachments/assets/5bfe2ad3-c09f-48ea-ab2a-3b6ed5e05edd